Get Rid of Acute Lower Back Pain Now

 5. Control your weight

-Being overweight or obese are two factors closely related to the recurrence of acute lower back pain
+Being overweight or obese are two factors closely related to the recurrence of acute lower back pain and joint difficulties.
+This is because they make the body muscles work harder since these muscles have to carry more weight than they can handle.

 The accumulation of fat, especially on your waist, is also an influential factor in acute lower back pain.
 Therefore, it’s essential to adopt a healthy diet and incorporate other habits that help get to an ideal weight.